 An implication of all this is that complex societies are intrinsically associated with a non-egalitarian structure.
 A corollary to this is the need for a degree of centralization or hubs to maintain any degree of complexity beyond the ordinary.
 We see the same constraint imposed on several biological networks, such as transcriptional networks.
 Here, there are small number of transcription factors, “hubs”, that control a very large number of genes and a large number of transcription factors that control a small number of genes.
 In such a network structure, where the degree-distribution of the nodes follows a power-law distribution, an attack that randomly targets nodes has a low probability of breaking up the network.
 However, an attack that specifically targets the hubs will surely bring it down.
 However, such networks do fine with regime change, i.e., nodes which are hubs may be freely lost as long as new hubs with statistically similar properties as the lost hubs concomitantly emerge in the network.
 Hence, we may say that any defect that can propagate up to the hubs so as to irreplaceably destroy them cause a collapse of the system.

 In our youth the Rus, who had implemented the Marxian delusion, plied us with cheap books with subtle delivery of their cherished doctrines: 1) Egalitarianism; 2) Communism; 3) triumph of technology over religion and nature.
 Our meditations on such issues in the social domain were initially sparked by our trying to apprehend the first of these – the superficially alluring egalitarianism of the Marxian doctrine.
 At that time many around us had bought it into it.
 At the face of it seemed like channel for rebellion against authority – being a svacchanda we were not fond of authority ourselves.
 Yet our closest informers had warned us about the dangers of the Marxian doctrine.
 While playing all these issues in our mind, we soon realized that it was a figment of the Abrahamistically deluded imagination.
 Thereafter we soon arrived at the interlocking of complexity, structure, functionality and inequality.
-That interlocking acted like a conservation principle you could increase one side of this without reducing the other – essentially you cannot have your cake and eat it too.
+That interlocking acted like a conservation principle you could not increase one side of this without reducing the other – essentially you cannot have your cake and eat it too.
 Thus, social complexity, intra-social structure and effective multifunctionality went hand in hand with increased inequality.
 Egalitarianism simply meant that such things had to devolve towards simplification or entirely collapse, since the climb-down is never a mirror image of the climb-up.
 If the climb-up were to happen by the mode of preferential attachment of new nodes to certain nodes of the network, the climb-down it often proceeds through an attack on hubs of a network with properties approximation a power-law distribution resulting in collapse.
 In course of our life we have witnessed several examples of such collapse under Marxian or semi-Marxian implementations.

 A more subtle understanding of the social role of technology and the production of community goods came from our studies on biological conflict and cooperation, which are but the proverbial two sides of the same coin.
 There two broad roads to biological cooperation: 1) when you form a multi-individual assemblage with your kin then you can contribute to the “commons” even at some expense to your own fitness if that contribution bumps up the net included fitness which you gain from your associated kin who benefit from it.
 2) If you are forming an assemblage with non-kin – like say a bacterial mixed biofilm or a mixed flock of birds – then you develop cooperation via mutualism and potentially functional differentiation.
 Both these scenarios sustain a certain type of technological innovation.
 First, the mutualism, “frees” you from performing certain tasks.
 Hence, you can devote that surplus to otherwise unaffordable innovations that might contribute to your fitness.
 At the very basic level, these innovations might relate to biological conflict, i.e. weaponry to prevent predatory/parasitic entities from taking your gains.
 Second, in any cooperation, both between kin and between non-kin, there is a strong incentive for “black sheep”, i.e. cheaters, who gain a fitness advantage by not contributing to the commons but only using the communal goods.
 Indeed, we see their emergence routinely in biological assemblages, often even via single point mutations.
 For any cooperation to survive we hence need policing.
 This takes the form of weaponry similar to that used in inter-group biological conflicts.
 These scenarios spark off arms-race like situation which are the strongest drivers of “technological” innovation in biology.
 These might then lead to “peace-time” use of these innovations in other biological contexts.
 For example, we have shown that much of the eukaryotic epigenetic-information-encoding apparatus has emerged from components that originally evolved as part of the offensive/defensive weaponry in biological conflicts in the prokaryotic world.
 We came to realize that this parallel of technological innovation broadly applies even to human technologies.
 In the “big-picture”, technologies that are not ultimately contributing to fitness in some fundamental way are unlikely to lead to technological utopia as some of its proponents hold; rather they might simply lead in the direction of civilizational collapse.